w8s-class/CS1520-Class-Information/README.md

 I will try to reply to email within 24 hrs, and Slack chats within 4 hrs.
 I will not be monitoring Slack or Email between the hours of 10p-8a.
 Weekend responses will be spotty.

+No need to address me as `Professor`.
+You can call me Todd.

+**APPEND `[CS1250]` TO ALL EMAIL COMMUNICATION SUBJECT LINES.** I will lose track of emails that do not include that in the subject.

 | Office | Hours               |
 |:-------|:--------------------|
 | TBD    | Lecture 1: T 5p-6p  |